hkotek/hkotek.com/index.md

 * [Transferable skills (and how to talk about them)](/blog/altac-transferable_skills/): a compilation of transferable skills for AltAc jobs, including sample resume bullet points using my own experience in academia to illustrate.

+* [Job titles and job descriptions for linguists (and other social scientists)](/blog/altac-jobs-for-social-scientists/): a compilation of (a) job titles, (b) informal job descriptions, (c) sample job ads, and (d) interviews with job holders for a diverse set of non-technical roles for linguists.
+This post is over 5k words long and divided into 10 categories, since there's a lot to cover.

 Science and other outreach
 --------------------------